 Transferring a chat

 This section describes how to transfer chats in the agent workspace.
 Agents can transfer chats to other agents or to groups (chat departments) by using the Assignee field in the ticket.
-To use chat transfer, your administrator must set up mappings between Support groups and Chat departments.
+To use chat transfer, Chat departments must be mapped to Support groups.

-When you transfer to groups, remember the following:
+When you transfer a chat, remember the following:

 - You can transfer the chat to another group.